stbischof/bnd.reporter-demo/readme.md

 ## Overview

-This repository illustrates the use of the `-exportreport` bnd instruction to generate `README` documentation.
+This repository illustrates the documentation generation tool of Bnd.

-To review [PR #3287](https://github.com/bndtools/bnd/pull/3287) you can look at the Bnd Workspace Model readme files (maven projects' readme files are out of date).
+Main documentation page is [here](https://bnd.bndtools.org/chapters/395-generating-documentation.html)

 ## Generate Documentation

-Bnd CLI and `bnd-reporter-maven-plugin` version 4.3.0-SNAPSHOT are required.

 ### For Bnd Workspace Model Projects

 * Run `cd bnd-workspace/max-workspace` or `cd bnd-workspace/min-workspace`
 * Run `./gradlew clean build`
-* Run `java -jar ../../bnd-cli/biz.aQute.bnd.jar exportreport export`
+* Run `java -jar ../../bnd-cli/biz.aQute.bnd.jar exportreport readme`

+> Note you can use the command on any workspace or bundles to see how it works (no configuration needed).

 ### For Maven Projects

 * Run `cd bnd-maven/max-workspace` or `cd bnd-maven/min-workspace`
 * Run `mvn clean install`
-* Run `mvn bnd-reporter:export`
+* Run `mvn bnd-reporter:readme`